trophia/sna1/README.md

 ## References

 Grimm, V., and Railsback, S. F. 2005.
-Individual-based Modeling andEcology.
+Individual-based modeling and ecology.
 Princeton University Press, Princeton, NJ.
 428 pp.

 Thorson, J. T., Stewart, I. J., & Punt, A. E. (2012).
 Development and application of an agent-based model to evaluate methods for estimating relative abundance indices for shoaling fish such as Pacific rockfish (Sebastes spp.).
 ICES Journal of Marine Science: Journal du Conseil, 69(4), 635-647.